cereebro/cereebro/README.md

 Writing architecture documents and drawing diagrams is cool, but these pieces of art eventually get obsolete after a few time.
 Keeping software documentation up-to-date is an ageless problem.
 Project Cereebro answers it by generating a map of a system at runtime :

- * by simply adding a Spring Boot starter, the context of each application is analyzed to detect its  relationships with other components, providing a fragment of the whole system.
-This information is published through a Snitch endpoint.
+ * by simply adding a Cereebro Snitch Spring Boot starter, the context of each application is analyzed to detect its  relationships with other components, providing a fragment of the whole system
  * the Cereebro server resolves the fragments from every Snitch to reconstitute the big picture

 The name Cereebro is inspired by the [X-Men's Cerebro](https://en.wikipedia.org/wiki/Cerebro) device, which allows its user to locate mutants accross the world.